szymon-kowal/TOP-messageBoard/README.md

    npm install
    ```

    **Important:** That`s just runs the frontend server and backend app in different browser tabs, if you want to build app, move to step 5.
+If you want to call server on your machine, you also need to change variable in .env file in frontend
+ directory.
 3. **Start the Development Server**:
    ```bash
    npm run dev